 I would like to thank Sue Dempsey of the Nebraska Department of Health and Human Services (NDHHS) for her expertise and assistance in preparing this report.
-I would also like to acknowledge Dylan Turner of the University of Nebraska-School of Natural Resources and staff members from the Nebraska Department of Environmental Quality (NDEQ) who assisted with field collection activities in 2015.
+I would also like to acknowledge Dylan Turner of the University of Nebraska-School of Natural Resources and staff members from the Nebraska Department of Environmental Quality (NDEQ) who assisted with field collection activities in 2016.

-I also want to acknowledge Deanna Collier of the United States Environmental Protection Agency (EPA) Region VII laboratory for her support of Nebraska's fish tissue monitoring and assessment efforts.
-The EPA provides most of the funding for the field collection activities and provides laboratory analysis of the fish tissue samples at no charge to the State of Nebraska.
+I also want to acknowledge Deanna Collier of the United States Environmental Protection Agency (EPA) Region VII laboratory and Sue Dempsey of the Department of Health and Human Services (NDHHS) for their support of Nebraska's fish tissue monitoring, analysis and assessment efforts.